Souvik2376/Notion_Clone/README.md

-## To Do App

-A simple To Do App build using HTML,CSS,JS .
+# Notion App Clone

+A simple app like notion app where one can manage their task on each day .
+Even we can give priority to the tasks .
+4 types of priorities are there .
+The tasks will be arranged according to the priority .

+This clone is made using HTML, CSS, JS.

 Inspired by Notion .
+Notion is a single space where you can think, write, and plan.
+Capture thoughts, manage projects, or even run an entire company — and do it exactly the way you want.

-Some Functionality :
+## Some Functionality

 - Add different Projects like College , Studies etc.
 - Add tasks according to the projects .
 - Add priority to the task .